TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 16.
 ChannelSpacing: in um from Data.Info.ChannelSpacing
 % 17. appWindow: char, 'Kilosort' OR 'Internal' to see which window it
 % comes from
+% 18.
+TwoORThreeD: char, either "TwoD" or "ThreeD" for 2d or 3d plot
+% 19.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them

+% Output:
+% 1.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them.
+See below to see which fields and data

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.